SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/installation guides/google_earth_engine.md

 ### **Registering Your Project in Google Earth Engine (Simple Steps)**
 For the UHI training, you will need to register a project on google earth engine.
 This is done directly using your google account, and is open access.

-Note: For this training, please Ggrant all permissions to enable google earth engine to access google drive, to save your processed files.
+**Note:** For this training, please grant all permissions to enable google earth engine to access google drive, to save your processed files.
 You may remove permissions later if necessary.

 1. **Open Earth Engine**